 Lost Keys—Participants will be issued keys to their housing unit and must return these keys to their counselors at checkout.
 Participants will be billed for lost keys and the cost of rekeying.
 Because the dorms are occupied by campus guests throughout the summer, there is no grace period for key returns.
 Rekeying an apartment costs $30.

-Participants may wear pants or shorts to class and most activities.
+Participants may wear comfortable, casual clothing to class and most activities.
+Professional dress will be expected on the day of the courthouse visit.
 Come prepared for changeable weather and varying indoor room temperatures.
 All clothing must adhere to the dress standards listed in the BYU Honor Code.

 Shorts and skirts worn on campus must be knee length; no sleeveless shirts, bare midriffs, or tank tops are permitted.